 - As God’s intimate Presence with us (John 15:15-18)

 5. Be Real and Authentic with God

-In an intimate relationship with the Holy Spirit, there is nothing to hide and no need to perform.
+In our intimate relationship with the Holy Spirit, we have nothing to hide.
+And, we have no need to perform.
 A helpful word-play on ‘intimacy’ is ‘in-to-me-see.’
 You can be yourself, with both your strengths and your weaknesses.

 The Holy Spirit is our Comforter and Helper—but if we are not vulnerable and authentic with God, we cannot receive the assistance He desires to give us.